-Class War: Inherent Psychology
+12.5 Class War: Inherent Psychology

-Moving on to the "class war" this notion has been noted in historical literature for centuries based partly on assumptions of human nature, partly on assumptions of a lack of capacity of the Earth and production means to meet everyone's needs and partly on the more relevant awareness that the system of market capitalism inevitably guarantees class division and imbalance due to its inherent mechanisms, both structurally and psychologically.
+Moving on to the class war this notion has been noted in historical literature for centuries based partly on assumptions of human nature, partly on assumptions of a lack of capacity of the Earth and production means to meet everyones needs and partly on the more relevant awareness that the system of market capitalism inevitably guarantees class division and imbalance due to its inherent mechanisms, both structurally and psychologically.

-Founding free market economist David Ricardo's statement that "If wages should rise...then... profits would necessarily fall"433 is a simple acknowledgment of the structural assurance of class conflict as the wage relates to the lower "working class" and the profits the upper "capitalist class" and as one gains, the other loses.
-Likewise, even Adam Smith in his canonical The Wealth of Nations clearly expresses the nature of power preservation on the behavioral (psychological) level, stating: "Civil government, so far as it is instituted for the security of property, is in reality instituted for the defense of the rich against the poor, or of those who have some property against those who have none at all."434
+Founding free market economist David Ricardos statement that If wages should rise...then... profits would necessarily fall^[434] is a simple acknowledgment of the structural assurance of class conflict as the wage relates to the lower working class and the profits the upper capitalist class and as one gains, the other loses.
+Likewise, even Adam Smith in his canonical The Wealth of Nations clearly expresses the nature of power preservation on the behavioral (psychological) level, stating: Civil government, so far as it is instituted for the security of property, is in reality instituted for the defense of the rich against the poor, or of those who have some property against those who have none at all.^[435]

-However, the true use of government for the purposes of the upper or business class seems to be stubbornly ignored by Smith, Ricardo and even many of today's economists, who seem unable or unwilling to take into account present-day events.
-Even the most committed, laissez-faire market economist still expresses the need for government and its legal apparatus to exist as something of a "referee" to keep the game "fair".
-Terms such a "crony-capitalism" are often used under the assumption that "collusion" between a governmental constituency and the seemingly detached corporate institutions is of an unethical or "criminal" nature.
+However, the true use of government for the purposes of the upper or business class seems to be stubbornly ignored by Smith, Ricardo and even many of todays economists, who seem unable or unwilling to take into account present-day events.
+Even the most committed, laissez-faire market economist still expresses the need for government and its legal apparatus to exist as something of a referee to keep the game fair.
+Terms such a crony-capitalism are often used under the assumption that collusion between a governmental constituency and the seemingly detached corporate institutions is of an unethical or criminal nature.

 Yet again, as noted before, it is illogical to assume that the nature of government is anything else at its core than a vehicle to support the businesses that comprise the wealth of that country.
-The business apparatus really is the country in technical form, regardless of the surface claim that a "democratic" country is organized around the interests of the citizenry itself.
-In fact, it can be well argued that military personnel in 130 nations and 900 overseas bases, politifact.com, 2011 (http://www.politifact.com/truth-ometer/statements/2011/sep/14/ron-paul/ron-paul-says-us-has-military-personnel-130-nation/)
+The business apparatus really is the country in technical form, regardless of the surface claim that a democratic country is organized around the interests of the citizenry itself.
+In fact, it can be well argued that no government in recorded history has ever offered its citizens a legitimate place in governance or legislation and within the context of modern capitalism, which is still a manifestation of centuries old values and assumptions with a clear elitism in intent, it is interesting how this myth of democracy perpetuates itself today in the way that it does.